 In September 2019, Stonewall and Freshfields partnered to launch the newest Global Workplace Briefings – now numbering almost 40 – at a panel and networking event at Freshfields’s London offices.
-The panel discussed how businesses can respond to changes in LGBT-related legislation and included LGBT activist speakers from Chile and India, as well as Freshfields’ legal experts.
+The panel discussed how businesses can respond to changes in LGBTQ+-related legislation and included LGBTQ+ activist speakers from Chile and India, as well as Freshfields’ legal experts.
 The panel event was also broadcast to a global audience.

 You can read more about our wider relationship with Stonewall here.